 Other factors to consider when planning for EV charging at a facility include who the intended users are, how long they park vehicles at the site, and whether they will need to pay for the electricity they use.
-Adding EV charging may have a negative financial impact due to increased electric demand charges.

 The graphic below displays the results of the EV charging assessment conducted as part of this audit.
 The position of each slider indicates the impact each factor has on the feasibility of installing EV charging at the site.